 PROMISE POLICY BRIEF: UK (1 OF 2)

 'Risky Youth' and Criminalised Identities

 October 2018

 INTRODUCTION

-PROMISE explored the ways young people with a history of stigmatisation or conflict participate in society.
-This case study, based in the UK, focussed on young people who are engaged in criminal activity or seen by authorities to be 'at risk' of offending.

-This policy brief is concerned with the labelling of young people as 'risky' in multiple aspects of their lives by authorities, the media, and through public discourse.
-This has led to punitive approaches to young people by various authorities.
+This policy brief, aimed at policy makers, practitioners in youth sectors and police, is based on a PROMISE case study in the UK that focused on young people who are engaged in criminal activity or seen by authorities to be 'at risk' of offending.
+It is concerned with the labelling of young people as 'risky' in multiple aspects of their lives by authorities, the media, and through public discourse.
 This culture of labelling has led to punitive approaches being taken towards young people, who also experience conflict in various facets of their lives.
 As a result, they are left feeling disempowered or disenfranchised.

 Our research has found that safe spaces for expression (of resistance or engagement), and positive relationships with others (peers and adults) can result in young people being empowered to have positive impacts on their own lives, and the lives of others.

-The policy recommendations are directed towards:
+The aim of the recommendations is to: